lbussy/brew-bubbles/docs/configuration/index.rst

     The name should be 3 to 24 characters in length, begin with a letter, and contain only ASCII letters 'a' through 'z' (case-insensitive), the digits '0' through '9', and the hyphen-minus character ('-').
 Do not include the `.local` portion of the mDNS name.

 Bubble ID:
-    Bubble ID is an additional field that can distinguish between different Brew Bubbles devices reporting to a shared system.
+    Bubble ID is an additional field that can help distinguish between different Brew Bubbles devices reporting to a shared system.

 Temperature Settings
 ````````````````````